How ADS-B Works

 - Satellite constellation: Data is continuously sent from the set of 24 GPS satellites to aircraft's onboard GPS devices, where the data are interpreted and then sent to ADS-B ground stations.

 - Ground-based stations: Some 660 ground-based stations, or ground-based transceivers, in the United States receive data and transmit them to air traffic control stations.

 - Two pieces of equipment that must be installed on aircraft to enable them to broadcast data to ground stations and other properly equipped aircraft: an instrument flight rules-certified, WAAS-enabled GPS receiver and either a 1090 MHz extended squitter (ES) with a Mode S transponder or a 978 MHz universal access transceiver (UAT) for use with an existing transponder.
 The UAT option is allowed only for aircraft that never fly above 18,000 feet or outside the United States.
 Some UATs have a GPS receiver incorporated into them.

 How it Works

-ADS-B works by using satellites signals and aircraft avionics data create a very accurate picture of the aircraft's location, speed, altitude, and over 40 other parameters.
-This data is transmitted to a ground station and then to air traffic controllers.
+The satellite and aircraft avionics data create a very accurate picture of each aircraft's location, speed, altitude, and more than 40 other parameters.
+These data are transmitted to a ground station and then to air traffic controllers.

 There are two different functions of ADS-B: ADS-B In and ADS-B Out.